What is 5G?

 The greatest 5G worries tend to be about the high-band, or millimeter-wave (mmWave).
 As the 5G mmWave signals are technically called microwave, some are convinced that mmWaves are capable of harming our cells.
 Studies on mmWave show however, that it does not penetrate human skin well.
 The radiation from RF waves is non-ionising and too weak to break our cells chemical bonds.
 At power levels over that of any 5G networks, its strongest effect is to make things slightly warmer.
 At the levels 5G networks use, there is no discernable effect on people.

-In Singapore, we are exposed to extremely low amount of RF radiation, about 0.7%, or less than one-hundredth of the acceptable levels, below international guidelines.
+In Singapore, we are exposed to extremely low amount of RF radiation, about 0.7 percent, or less than one-hundredth of the acceptable levels, below international guidelines.
 Ironically, the thing to worry about is not that the mmWave will be so strong as to harm us, but that it is so weak that it might be blocked by leaves, walls, glass, cars, clothing, and skin

 What will it enable us to do?